Charystag/lazyprototypes/docs/how-it-works.md

 ## The 42 header

 At the data at which this version is written (August 1<sup>st</sup> 2023) the 42 header you will get is a 42 header with the wrong name, author and dates.
-However the file you will get is sill norm compliant.
+However the file you will get is still norm compliant.
 From now on you have 3 options

 1. Let the 42 header as it is (recommended if you don't want to modify your header at all)
 2. Delete the header in the final folder and use a 42 header plugin to replace it with your own header